raorohit22/admin.freshbasket.com/README.md

 ## 🎯 Overview

-**Kachabazar Admin Dashboard** is a feature-rich, modern e-commerce administration panel designed to provide comprehensive management capabilities for online stores.
+**Freshbasket Admin Dashboard** is a feature-rich, modern e-commerce administration panel designed to provide comprehensive management capabilities for online stores.
 Built with cutting-edge technologies, it offers an intuitive interface for managing products, orders, customers, and store operations.

 ### 🎯 **Project Goals**
 - Provide a complete e-commerce management solution